exakat/exakat/docs/Rules.rst

 +--------------+---------------------------+

 .. _set\_exception\_handler()-warning:

 set_exception_handler() Warning
 ###############################

-The `set_exception_handler() <http://www.php.net/set_exception_handler>`_ callable function has to be adapted to PHP 7 : Exception is not the right typehint, it is now `Throwable <http://php.net/manual/fr/class.throwable.php>`_.
+The `'set_exception_handler() <http://www.php.net/set_exception_handler>`_ callable function has to be adapted to PHP 7 : Exception is not the right typehint, it is now `'Throwable <http://php.net/manual/fr/class.throwable.php>`_.

 When in doubt about backward compatibility, just drop the Typehint.
-Otherwise, use `Throwable <http://php.net/manual/fr/class.throwable.php>`_.
+Otherwise, use `'Throwable <http://php.net/manual/fr/class.throwable.php>`_.

 .. code-block:: php